Piri

 Sophie Leigh McBurnie (born 14 March 1999), known professionally as Piri, is an English musician.
-Born in Rochdale, she is half of the band Piri & Tommy and an original member of the female and genderqueer collective Loud LDN.
+Born in Rochdale in Greater Manchester, she was half of the duo Piri & Tommy, who appeared on multiple "ones to watch" lists between November 2022 and January 2023 including the BBC's Sound of 2023, and an original member of the female and genderqueer collective Loud LDN.
+She also co-wrote the Illit song "Magnetic" and has been named as an influence by Caity Baser.